Bikeman868/Urchin/readme.md

 > recommended best practice.

-If your configuration is designed to be always at the same place in the configuration file you should capture that in your code by modofying the example above to the one shown below.
-The one below also includes a `Sanitize` method that ensures that the configuration is in the format expected by the application:
+If your configuration is designed to be always at the same place in the configuration file you should capture that in your code by modifying the example above to make the path a string constant within the configuration class as in the example below.
+The example below also includes a `Sanitize` method that ensures that the configuration is in the format expected by the application:
 ````
     public class LoggingConfig
     {